 Guildhall Art Gallery: The Architecture of London in Art

 There is no requirement to undertake specific reading for this course.

 No academic credits are available for this course.
-No attendance certificate is issued for this course.

 About Your Tutor

 Dr Michael Paraskos is a very experienced adult education tutor, having taught for over twenty-five years.
 He holds a Fellowship of the Higher Education Academy, is a Fellow of the Royal Society of Arts, and also teaches art history to undergraduate students at the City and Guilds of London Art School.